-Contact your caseworker by calling the Helpline number above.
-Your caseworker has all the information relating to your claim or appeal.
-If you are not satisfied after speaking to your caseworker, you may ask to speak to their manager to try to resolve matters.
+If the Helpline operator is not able to answer your complaint, they will transfer you to your caseworker, who has all the information relating to your claim or appeal.
+If you are not satisfied after speaking to your caseworker, you may ask to speak to a manager.

 Veterans UK Customer Services Team

 If, following investigation and response by a Customer Service Manager, you feel your complaint has not been fully answered or resolved, you can put your complaint in writing to: